cs50spring2021/nuggets-info/README.md

 Commit a file `DESIGN.md` and any associated files.
 Your spec may include diagrams; be sure to commit them.
 Before the deadline, [push a branch called 'submit-design'](https://www.cs.dartmouth.edu/~cs50/Labs/submit.html).
+*Make sure your Markdown renders properly on GitHub!*

 ### Design review